 Deep down, he’s terrified that he wants sex too much, or in the wrong ways, with the wrong people.

 His sex drive is a formidable machine, and it’s a testament to his power that he doesn’t let it drive his life, only his brain."

 It can take control over us and send us into the arms or bed of any woman willing, or when properly directed can drive us to succeed in more areas than just a pure nightly or weekly sexual conquest.

 Based on my experience, there's a certain relevance to the male orgasm and our instinctual drive to sleep around.

 There have been so many nights where after I release my male potency alone (so as not to confuse the feelings when a woman's involved) and not ten seconds later I felt let down.

 Like it wasn't good enough.

-Even after having delayed gratification for several hours it felt like, “That was it?!!!”
+Even after having delayed gratification for several hours it almost always felt like, "That was it?!!!"